Sam-Max/rcmltb/README.md

      - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` are required, otherwise rss commands will not work.
 You must use bot in group.
 You can also add the bot to a channel and link this channel to group so messages sent by bot to channel will be forwarded to group without using `RSS_USER_STRING_SESSION`.

    - QBITTORRENT
-     - `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
+     - `BASE_URL`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
 Format of URL should be http://myip, where myip is the IP/Domain(public).
 If you have chosen port other than 80 so write it in this format http://myip:port (http and not https).
 Str
      - `SERVER_PORT`: Port.
 Str
      - `WEB_PINCODE`: If empty or False means no more pincode required while qbit web selection.
 Bool Qbittorrent NOTE: If your facing ram exceeded issue then set limit for MaxConnecs, decrease AsyncIOThreadsCount in qbittorrent config and set limit of DiskWriteCacheSize to 32